 8) DON’T Drink Alcohol Irresponsibly While Gambling.

-Free drinks have been a mainstay in the casino gamblers look forward to.
+Free drinks have been a mainstay that casino gamblers look forward to.
 However, we all know alcohol changes your ability to make decisions.
 Excessive alcohol will inevitably cause you to accept losing beyond a “healthy situation.”
 As a result, bankroll and Strategy will suffer.

 9) DON’T FORGET – Remember Casino Chips ARE money.